Strip search phone call scam: Lawsuits

 The civil trial began September 10, 2007, and ended on October 5, 2007, when a jury awarded Ogborn $5 million in punitive damages and $1.1 million in compensatory damages and expenses.
 Summers was awarded $1 million in punitive damages and $100,000 in compensatory damages.

 The jury decided that McDonald's and the unnamed caller were each 50% at fault for the abuse to which the victim was subjected.
-McDonald's and their attorneys were sanctioned for withholding evidence pertinent to the outcome of the trial.
+McDonald's and its attorneys were sanctioned for withholding evidence pertinent to the outcome of the trial.
 In November 2008, McDonald's also was ordered to pay $2.4 million in legal fees to plaintiffs' lawyers.

 On November 20, 2009, the Kentucky Court of Appeals upheld the jury's verdict but reduced the punitive damages award to Summers to $400,000.
 McDonald's then appealed to the Kentucky Supreme Court.
 While its petition was pending in 2010, Ogborn settled with McDonald's for $1.1 million and abandoned her claim for punitive damages.
 After the court decisions, McDonald's revised its manager-training program to emphasize awareness of scam phone calls and protection of employees' rights.